VictoriaShalabaeva/Visit-Moscow/README.md

    For iPhone devices, the problem was nicely solved by adding `max-height: -webkit-fill-available;`.
 There is no jump, the background image and the weather info is not cut.

    For Huawei Mate 20, the background image and weather container are cut.
-I have tried to apply a trick described [Here](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/) to recalculate the viewport size (every time the address bar dissappers), however it causes a weird jump of the background image.
-So it was dicided not to implement further this trick.
+I have tried to apply a trick described [Here](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/) to recalculate the viewport size (every time the address bar disappears), however it causes a weird jump of the background image.
+So it was decided not to implement further this trick.